raphaelramosds/cluster/README.md

 docker compose up -d
 ```

+## Note

-**NOTE.** Once the cluster is up, you must follow the steps described [here](./config/mongodb/README.md) so Debezium can monitor MongoDB collections.
-Skip this if you don't mind MongoDB being restart over and over again.
+Although everything is going to work, this cluster is not ready to be published on production due to security reasons.
+And I'm not proud of this.
+Once the cluster is up, you should follow the steps described [here](./config/mongodb/README.md) so Debezium can **securely** monitor MongoDB collections.

 ## References